What are Scleral Lenses?

 - Full scleral lenses are the largest in size and provide the most clearance between the back surface of the lens and the cornea.

-If you are interested in seeing if scleral lenses are right for you, our staff at 20/20 Eye Care help patients from all over Middle Village or Mineola, New York.
-Melania Napolitano, O.D. will provide a comprehensive evaluation and the highest level of care.
+If you are interested, contact 20/20 Eye Care to find out if scleral lenses are right for you.
+Our staff helps patients from all over Middle Village and Mineola, New York, and Melania Napolitano, O.D. will provide a comprehensive evaluation and the highest level of care.

 Scleral Lenses Provide More Comfort and Improved Vision